zibhub/GNDMS/installation-guide/index.md

  (In the case of an error, you may want to compare with a [full startup log](startup-log.txt)).

-After succesful startup, please shutdown the container again by calling `globus-stop-container-detached`.

-* Fix the permissions of database files by executing
+* *After having checked succesful startup by looking at the logs*, fix the permissions of database files by executing

     gndms-buildr fix-permissions